| || |

 On 1 Jan 2013, I hit 'play' for the first time and have not looked back since.
 In 2013, I did P90X, P90X again, P90X2, and the Body Beast.
 Now I'm doing P90X3.
 I did not anticipate achieving what I have, not even close.
 My life is so much more fulfilling that I cannot even begin to describe it.

 My resolution was to work out everyday for one year, even if it was only stretching.
 I decided to follow everything prescribed in the P90X guidebook, to the 'T'.
-Shakeology every morning, P90X Protein bars for brunch, the right nutrition all day, and all the workouts.
+Shakeology every morning, P90X Protein bars for brunch, the vitamins, the Whey, the other Beachbody recommendations, the right nutrition all day, and all the workouts.
 The first week was extremely difficult, both in terms of the workouts and the nutrition.
 Bad habits built up over years were difficult to break.
 But I kept hitting 'play'.
 The second week was even more difficult because I was sore from the first week and the workouts weren't getting easier.
 But I kept hitting 'play'.
 Day after day.
-Nobody but me was there in my head and heart to know what that was like, but many of the people here can definitely relate I am sure.
+It never really did get easier, but it did get better, much better.
+Nobody but me was there in my head and heart to know what that was like, how hard it was, but many of the people here at Beachbody can definitely relate I am sure.